 The first evidence of Human habitation is Cagayan Man (500,000-250,000-500,000 BC) and Tabon Man (30,500-11,000 BC).
 Anthropologists report similarities with similar fossil finds in China and Indonesia.

-The nomadic Negritos appear to have populated scattered areas of the Philippines before the last Ice Age ended.
-This meant that at the time there were land connectiins with Asia.
+The nomadic Negritos appear to be the next people to reach what is now the Philippines archepeligo.
+They were the first still existing population to arrive.
+The Negrito populated scattered areas of the Philippines before the last Ice Age ended.
+This meant that at the time there may have been land connectiins with Asia, or at least much smaller sea distances.
 They appear to be related to the ancestors of the Andamanese.
+They are especially importnt on Luzon and Leyte.

 Tornatras are peoples of mixed Austronesian and Southern Chinese descent.